Hoary-throated spinetail

-The hoary-throated spinetail (Synallaxis kollari) is a Critically Endangered bird species in the Furnariinae subfamily of the ovenbird family Furnariidae.
+The hoary-throated spinetail (Synallaxis kollari) is an Endangered bird species in the Furnariinae subfamily of the ovenbird family Furnariidae.
 It is found in Brazil and Guyana.

 Taxonomy and systematics

 The hoary-throated spinetail was originally described in genus Synallaxis.
 In the early twentieth century some authors moved it into the newly created genus Poecilurus.
 By 2000 the merger of Poecilurus into Synallaxis was generally accepted and a study published in 2011 confirmed that placement.
 That study also established that the hoary-throated spinetail is a sister species to the white-whiskered spinetail (S. candei) and the rufous-breasted spinetail (S. erythrothorax).

 The hoary-throated spinetail is monotypic.